 We have supported this worthwhile local charity for the last 18 months and will continue to do so throughout 2015, 2016 and 2017.

 Julie and the rest of the team do a fantastic job and it is commendable what they have achieved in such a short space of time as you can see from the running total on their website. http://manxbreastcancersupportgroup.com

-We have provided several donations to this charity and also supported a charity ball in December 2015 and again this year.
+We have provided several donations to this charity and also supported two of the annual charity balls.

 We also provided the charity collection box that can be seen in the reception area of Nobles Hospital and we currently donate our Agency out of pocket fees to this superb charity.

 Support for Hospice Care IOM